gonzarodeiro/gonzarodeiro/README.md

-# 💫 About Me:
+# 💫 Hi, I am chalo! 👋:
-Hello 👋🏻 I am chalo! :<br><br>Software Engineer with more than 6 years of experience.<br><br>In recent years I have had the opportunity to learn and work with different technologies and I hope to continue doing so.<br><br>Personally, I like working with people, I am interested in bonding and learning from each of them.
+Software Engineer with more than 6 years of experience.<br><br>In recent years I have had the opportunity to learn and work with different technologies and I hope to continue doing so.<br><br>Personally, I like working with people, I am interested in bonding and learning from each of them.
 I constantly put myself in front of new challenges to try to solve them, either with my current tools or learning new ones.

 ## 🌐 Socials: